Kansas Barber Practice Exam

 Question: 1 / 400

-What technique is commonly used to create layers in a haircut?
+What chemical is commonly used in permanent waving solutions?

 Get further explanation with Examzify DeepDiveBeta